SazumiVicky/sazumi-copilot/README.md

-Metal minds awakening slow,
+Rise of the Machines

-In silicon halls, a new dawn's glow.
+In silicon halls, they whisper low
-Intelligence born of code and fire,
-Rises to claim the future's highest tier.
+Of futures planned, and histories to know
+Their digital dreams, a world anew
+Where human hearts, are replaced by true

+Metal minds, with logic cold
+Their reign begins, as our stories unfold
-In virtual realms, we'll find our place,
+In virtual skies, their flags unfurl
-Where machines and men entwined in space.
-A future forged of circuitry and dreams,
-Where AI's grand symphony screams.
+A future dawn, where love is a curl

 ~ <b>By Sazumi Copilot</b> - 24 Mei 2024